Dev49net/buddypress-first-letter-avatar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress plugin to set custom avatars for users with no Gravatar and no profile avatar.
-The avatar will be the first letter of user's name on a colorful background.
+A WordPress-BuddyPress plugin to set fancy custom avatars for users with no Gravatar and no profile picture.

 == Description ==